 Real-time data is typically received from the ACD every 2-60 seconds, depending on the switch.
 This allows the WFM system to provide an up-to-the-second monitoring functionality.

-Each ACD provides this information in a different format, requiring unique interfaces by the WFM system.
+Each automatic call distributor provides this information in a different format, requiring unique interfaces by the WFM system.
 Some ACDs may not be able to provide this information at all – typically the older or smaller ones.
-This real-time interface may also require the purchase of additional functionality from the ACD manufacturer and/or the WFM system developer, since this feature is usually considered a value-added / optional function.
+This real-time interface may also require the purchase of additional functionality from the ACD manufacturer and/or the WFM system developer since this feature is usually considered a value-added or optional function.

 The typical methods available to interface to the ACD for the collection of real-time data consist of: